simplybusiness/dobby/README.md

 ## Bump version

 ### Installation
-Dobby require a github app to be installed on your repository or organization wide.
-If you have already created a github app you can follow instruction from step 3 otherwise follow these steps:
+Dobby requires a Github App to be installed either on an individual repository or organization wide.
+If you have already created a Github App you can follow instruction from step 3.
+Otherwise follow these steps:

 1. [Create a minimal GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app), setting the following fields:
    - Set GitHub App name.